btc-vision/opnet-order-book/docs/Ticks.md

 - **Unique Combination**: The storage pointer uniquely identifies a storage location based on:

-    1. **Base Pointer**: Distinguishes the storage region for the TickBitmap.
+    1. **Base Pointer**: Distinguishes the storage region for the TickBitmapTest2.
     2. **Token Address**: Ensures that ticks for different tokens do not overlap in storage.
     3. **Word Position**: Differentiates between different words within the bitmap.